 So, with this final act, the couples’ partnership becomes morally binding in the eyes of us all.

-With great joy and happiness, I declare that the couple are on one voyage.
-And are committed to their partnership, long-term companionship and a beautiful shared life together.
+With great joy and happiness, I declare that the couple are committed to their partnership, long-term companionship and a beautiful shared life together.

-To conclude, if you’re not a prolific writer of love stories telling a story isn’t easy, if are qualified, trained or ordained to carry out a ceremony.
-Just use a non-religious wedding speech with the help of provenance ceremony builder.
-Or contact me for writing a structured wedding ceremony speech!
+To conclude, if you’re not a writer or storyteller – just use a non-religious wedding speech or provenance ceremony builder.
+Or contact me for writing a clear, concise, and consistent script.
+Officiating a wedding speech has just become easier!

 While you are here…